Your unboxing experience matters. You can only market so much.

 Packing for Presenting

-Your filler material can be lame and boring, but it doesn’t have to be.
+Your filler material can be a lame and boring part of the unboxing experience, but it doesn’t have to be.

 Again, no one wants packing peanuts.
 What they will like is nice tissue paper or crinkle paper and any efforts you take to minimize packing materials.
 When a box is snug and products are lightly filled-in around, then you’re doing great.